pranjaypatil/hca_coding_test/README.md

 This repository contains the code for HCA coding challenge.
 It is a web app created using the Django framework https://www.djangoproject.com/.

 ## System Requirements
-To build this app, following componenets are required,
+To build this app, following components are required,
 * Python 3.5+
 * Django 2.1+